-Arts and Culture | Amsterdam, Netherlands | Loeb Fellow 2019 michiel@non-fiction.nl

-Michiel van lersel works as an independent urbanist, curator, writer, and teacher at the intersection of the arts, architecture, urban design, and heritage to support cities and places that are socially inclusive and sustainable.
-He cofounded Non-fiction, an Amsterdam based collective interested in the creation of public values and engagement through artistic means and new rituals.
-The collective's exhibitions and publications, research, projects, and events bring people and ideas closer together around such diverse topics as the future of heritage and the Post-Fossil City.
-Van lersel is a tutor at the Gerrit Rietveld Academy/Sandberg Institute and research fellow at the Academy of Architecture in Amsterdam.
-He cofounded De Verdieping, a temporary project space for experimental culture, and the ongoing research project Failed Architecture, about architectural and urban failures around the world.
-He was curator of the 2016 International Architecture Biennale Rotterdam and recently co-curated Places of Hope, an exhibition for Leeuwarden-Friesland European Capital of Culture 2018.
+Arts and Culture | Amsterdam, Netherlands | Loeb Fellow 2019 michiel@loom.ooo as an independent urbanist, curator, writer, and teacher at the intersection of the arts, architecture, urban transformation, and heritage.
+He is part of Loom, an Amsterdam and Rotterdam based collective practice that focuses on the creation of public values and engagement and new rituals.
+The collective's exhibitions, publications, research projects, and public events bring people and ideas closer together around such diverse topics as the future of heritage and the post-fossil city.
+Van Iersel co-founded De Verdieping, a temporary project space for experimental culture, and the ongoing research project Failed Architecture, about architectural and urban failures around the world.
+He recently co-edited Rewriting Architecture (Valiz, 2020), a book that explores the built environment as a 'tabula scripta': a multilayered and rich reality.